flovera1/AI/README.md

 # AI
-Explanation of how you should run and test the code
+Explanation of what this repository contains:

+First things first, the bibliography contains two books which I consider are the real basis of what the code is about.
+<a href="AI/Bibliography">Biobliography</a>